Never on Sunday: Plot

 "Noface", whose naked face behind large sunglasses no one ever sees, owns apartment houses where prostitutes pay him high "rents" to work.
 The prostitutes threaten to strike unless Noface lowers the rents.
 Noface considers the independent Ilya a bad example.
 Despo, leader of the striking prostitutes, appeals to Ilya, who has influence, to encourage all the prostitutes to stop working to join the strike.
 Noface offers to finance Homer's experiment to reform Ilya, suggesting Homer "buy" Ilya's time.
 Since they both have the same goal of putting Ilya out of business, though for different reasons, Homer accepts the money from Noface.
 To this end, Homer proposes to Ilya to conduct a two-week experiment, offering to pay her for her exclusive time to give her lessons in classical subjects and culture.

-Ilya attempts to please Homer by studying the books and listening to the records he gives her but is bored.
+Ilya attempts to please Homer by studying the books and listening to the records he gives her, but she is bored.
 Meanwhile, Ilya's clients, including Tonio, are disgruntled when denied her services.
 When Ilya hears the whistle of a ship arriving, she is unhappy that she must study rather than party with the sailors.

 At the end of the two-week period, when Noface pays Homer for his expenses, Despo sees the transaction and immediately informs Ilya.
 Ilya reacts by leading the other prostitutes in their strike against Noface, refusing to work and throwing their headboards and mattresses out the windows.
 The prostitutes are arrested, but Noface's lawyer pays their fines and negotiates with Ilya to reduce the rents by 50%.
 Tonio and his friends arrive to get Ilya, taking her to their local bar, where typically, Homer is in trouble because the know-it-all has told the guitar player that he is not a real musician if he cannot read music.

-Homer tells Ilya that she's beautiful but dumb, and he laments that he wanted to save her.
+Homer tells Ilya that she is beautiful but dumb, and he laments that he wanted to save her.
 Tonio replies, "Ilya is not a symbol, she's a woman."
-Homer tells Ilya that indeed he wanted to make love to her but restrained himself.
-Tonio declares its "too late" because he is going to take Ilya back to Italy for a new life, sweeping Ilya off her feet and carrying her away.
+Homer tells Ilya that indeed he wanted to make love to her, but restrained himself.
+Tonio declares it is "too late" because he is going to take Ilya back to Italy for a new life, sweeping Ilya off her feet and carrying her away.
 The bar owner tells Homer, "If anyone will save Ilya, it will be Tonio…because with love, it's possible."
 Homer boards a ship back to the US, throwing away his notes.